Harry Miller: Legal victory after alleged 'transphobic tweets'

 "The volume of non-crime hate speech is enormous and the police do not have the resources or the capacity to investigate all the complaints that are made.

-"There is nothing in the guidance about excluding irrational complaints, including those where there is no evidence of hostility and little, if anything, to address the chilling effect which this may have on the legitimate exercise of freedom of expression.
+"There is nothing in the guidance about excluding irrational complaints, including those where there is no evidence of hostility and little, if anything, to address the chilling effect which this may have on the legitimate exercise of freedom of expression."

-"There is no provision for proportionality to be applied to recording [the incident].
-And the guidance says nothing about the language to be used or whether someone should be notified that a record, flagged as a hate incident, has been made of a complaint against them."

-Mr Miller, from Lincolnshire, challenged Humberside Police's actions at the High Court, which ruled in February 2020 that the force's response was unlawful and a "disproportionate interference" with Mr Miller's right to freedom of expression.
+Mr Miller challenged Humberside Police's actions at the High Court, which ruled in February 2020 that the force's response was unlawful and a "disproportionate interference" with Mr Miller's right to freedom of expression.

-However, an additional challenge to the College of Police's guidance was dismissed, with the High Court finding that it "serves legitimate purposes and is not disproportionate".
+However, an additional challenge to the lawfulness of the College of Policing's guidance was dismissed, with the High Court finding that it "serves legitimate purposes and is not disproportionate".

-In March, Mr Miller's lawyers told the Court of Appeal that the guidance unlawfully "violates the right to freedom of expression", but the College of Policing said any interference with freedom of expression was "proportionate to the legitimate aims pursued by the guidance".
+Mr Miller's lawyers then took the case to the Court of Appeal saying the guidance unlawfully "violates the right to freedom of expression".
+The College of Policing said any interference with freedom of expression was "proportionate to the legitimate aims pursued by the guidance".

 The court heard the guidance had been revised with updates including "a strong warning against police taking a disproportionate response to reports of a non-crime hate incident".